Muscarelle Museum of Art Records

 Scope and Contents

-The collection is predominantly composed of material documenting the public activities of the Muscarelle Museum of Art at the College of William and Mary.
-It includes fliers and booklets from exhibits, dedications, classes, calendars, press releases, newsletters, and annual reports that were previously part of the University Archives Publications Collection.
-Also included is material from the "So Good a Design" exhibit primarily about the Wren Building and proposals for a Fine and Performing Arts Complex.
+The collection is composed of materials documenting the public activities of the Muscarelle Museum of Art at William & Mary.
+It includes fliers, catalogs and booklets from exhibits, dedications, classes, calendars, press releases, newsletters, and annual reports that were previously part of the University Archives Publications Collection.
+Also included are material from the "So Good a Design" exhibit primarily about the Wren Building and proposals for a Fine and Performing Arts Complex.

 Conditions Governing Access: